Junhojuno/Junhojuno/README.md

 - Re-identify the objects from different camera(on robot).

 ### Interested in 🔭
-- configure simple and clear codes.
+- Clear codes and module configuration
-- Tensorflow (can also use Pytorch :))
-- logical thinkning
-- applied mathematics in real world problem
-- recently ML pipeline `MLOps`
+- Applied mathematics not just as a theory
+- Prefer to automate repetitive tasks

 [![Juno's github stats](https://github-readme-stats.vercel.app/api?username=Junhojuno)](https://github.com/anuraghazra/github-readme-stats)